-Dr. Sheila C. Porterfield, Interim Dean
+Dr. Fidelis M. Ikem, Dean

-Dr. Joann White, Interim Associate Dean
+Dr. Sheila Porterfield, Associate Dean

-College of Business Building Telephone: (601) 979-2411 Fax: (601) 979-2690 shelia.y.porterfield@jsums.edu joann.white@jsums.edu
+College of Business Building Telephone: (601) 979-2411 Fax: (601) 979-2690 fidelis.ikem@jsums.edu shelia.y.porterfield@jsums.edu

 The College of Business provides an undergraduate and graduate management education to a student body that is growing in diversity, by serving students from the southern region, expanding our national presence, and with growing emphasis serving international students.
 We focus on students and families who value the HBCU educational experience and on educating those from historically disadvantaged backgrounds.
 Our faculty, serving at the only major urban university in the state of Mississippi, actively engage in research and value excellence in the classroom as they prepare our students to provide creative business-centered solutions that promote economic and social advancement in local and national economies.
 The College produces ethical, technologically advanced, and globally aware business leaders.